Elsagate: Early history (2014–2017)

 Also in February, The Awl published an article on Webs and Tiaras and similar channels, describing their content as "nonsensically nightmarish" and "pretty twisted for children's content: some videos involve Elsa giving birth, and in some others, Spider-Man injects Elsa with a brightly colored liquid.
 You half expect the scenarios to be porn setups."
 In most of the videos, the like and dislike options were disabled, which makes it difficult to understand how many users were actually engaging with them.
 Many videos feature hundreds of positive comments written by similar channels in an apparent attempt to attract more clicks.

-In March, the BBC ran a piece titled "The disturbing YouTube videos that are tricking children."
+In March, the BBC ran a piece titled "The disturbing YouTube videos that are tricking children".
 The article focuses on a Peppa Pig imitation, where the titular character's teeth are painfully pulled out by a dentist, and a video featuring said character burning down an occupied house.
 The article also mentioned the existence of "hundreds" of similar videos, ranging from unauthorized but otherwise harmless copies of authentic animations to frightening and gory content.

-CTV News also reported in March about YouTube's "fake toons problem," with adult-themed imitations of popular children's shows frequently appearing on YouTube Kids: "In some cases, the video will feature a kid-friendly thumbnail, while the video itself might be entirely different" and be very unsuitable for small children.
+CTV News also reported in March about YouTube's "fake toons problem", with adult-themed imitations of popular children's shows frequently appearing on YouTube Kids: "In some cases, the video will feature a kid-friendly thumbnail, while the video itself might be entirely different" and be very unsuitable for small children.
 The network commented that such videos were "often nightmares to behold, with lots of frightening scenes involving monsters and blood.
 Many of these videos venture into dark territory, with the characters often being chased, attacked, or injured in a bloody manner."

 The term "Elsagate" was coined on the Internet in 2017.
 During the summer of that year, it became a popular hashtag on Twitter as users called attention to the presence of such material on YouTube and YouTube Kids.
-On Reddit, an Elsagate subreddit (r/ElsaGate) was created on June 23 to discuss the phenomenon, soon attracting tens of thousands of users.
+On Reddit, an Elsagate subreddit was created to discuss the phenomenon, soon attracting tens of thousands of users.
 In July 2017, Yahoo!
 Lifestyle reported that disturbing videos masked as Peppa Pig and My Little Pony cartoons (in particular, the infamous PONY.MOV web series) were being shown to children on YouTube.